teeworlds-ru/ddnet-insta/README.md

 A ddnet based pvp mod.
 With the focus on correct 0.6 and 0.7 support and staying close to and up to date with ddnet.
 While being highly configurable and feature rich.

-Implementing most of the relevant pvp gametypes: gctf, ictf, gdm, idm, gtdm, itdm, zCatch
+Implementing most of the relevant pvp gametypes: gctf, ictf, gdm, idm, gtdm, itdm, zCatch, bolofng, solofng, boomfng, fng

-Planned gametypes are: fng, ctf, dm
+Planned gametypes are: ctf, dm

 # Features